 I insist on it only because of its importance.
 In typography design, legibility is everything.
 If the ability of the reader to understand the words and their meaning is compromised, everything else fails.

-However, there are some basic tips that will always help you:
+However, there are some essential tips that will always help you:

 - Take care of the contrast: if the background has a too noisy texture or if the colors of the background and of the letters are way too similar, then it will be harder for your reader to follow the text.